-The human mind possesses the innate capacity to heal from an emotional injury or severe trauma, as the body possesses cellular mechanisms to heal from a wound.
+The human mind possesses the innate ability to heal from an emotional wound or severe trauma, as the body possesses cellular mechanisms to heal from an injury.

 Each of our experiences becomes a piece of our personality.
-Sometimes some experiences surpass our personal resources and remain unprocessed, frozen in emotional memories, which corresponds to the limbic areas of the brain.
-This happens for several reasons: because we are too small to deal with them, or because they are repeated over time (dysfunctional family environment) or because they are too stressful.
+Sometimes some experiences overcome our personal resources and remain unprocessed, frozen in emotional memories, which are stored into the limbic areas of the brain.
+This happens for several reasons: because we were too young to deal with them at the time, or because they were repeated over time (dysfunctional family environment) or because they were simply too stressful.

-As memories of these experiences are processed with EMDR, it has been observed that brain activation moves from limbic/emotional areas to more cognitive/associative areas.
+During the reprocessing of these experiences with EMDR, it has been observed that brain activation moves from limbic/emotional areas to cognitive/associative areas.
 This shift leads to the reduction of “raw” emotions (guilt, fear, anger, etc.) and the development of new connections to all other cognitive and personal resources.

 Why are eye movements so important?